Clarence 13X: Death

 By 1969, Clarence 13X was sleeping little.
-He feared that he would be killed and instructed his followers to remain strong if he died.
+He feared that he would be killed, and instructed his followers to remain strong if he died.
 On June 12, he spent time with several of his disciples at their school.
 He left the school between 2:00 and 3:00 am on June 13 and then gambled for an hour or two.
 As was his occasional practice, he traveled to Dora Smith's house to rest.
-He was ambushed by three assailants who fatally shot him while he was in the lobby of her apartment building.
-That morning, several people from the mayor's office met with his family, and the mayor later visited the Five Percenters' school to express condolences.
+He was ambushed by three assailants, who fatally shot him while he was in the lobby of her apartment building, at 21 West 112th Street in Harlem, within the Martin Luther King Jr. Towers housing project.
+That morning, several people from the mayor's office met with his family.
+The mayor later visited the Five Percenters' school to express condolences.

 Clarence 13X's funeral was held four days after his death.
 It was attended by about 400 people and was followed by a procession through Harlem.
 His death put the leadership of his movement in question—there was no clear successor.
 At that time, his followers were primarily teenagers, and several of his top leaders subsequently struggled with drug addiction.

 Most local media sources gave Clarence 13X positive coverage in the wake of his death.
 The Daily News connected his murder with the recent death of NOI activist Charles Kenyatta, casting them as part of a "Muslim War".
 The mayor believed that the NYPD told them this and was angered by their claim.
 Louis Farrakhan denied culpability, maintaining that he had good relations with Clarence 13X.
 NYPD investigators suspected that he was killed by members of an extortion ring, possibly connected to the Fair Play for Cuba Committee.
 In August 1969, an arrest was made in connection with his murder.
 The suspect denied involvement, and charges were soon dropped.
 Five Percenters have posited different culprits, including the CIA, the NOI, or a disgruntled follower.